laminlabs/lamindb/docs/organize.md

 ### Annotating with other label types

-Often times you also want to annotate with other entities, not just projects.
+Often, you also want to annotate with other entities, not just projects.
 LaminDB offers two main classes for this: {class}`~lamindb.Record` for metadata records and {class}`~lamindb.ULabel` for simple labels.
 You can use these together with entities in modules such as {mod}`bionty` in full analogy with `Project`.
 For example:

 ```python
 import bionty as bt